irsbugs/cmrt/Simulation Website.md

     wordpress.conf  100%  410    55.3KB/s   00:00
     ```
 3. The `wordpress.conf` file is now in the simulation computers ~/ home directory.

+Use **SCP** on your normal computer to copy a file, E.g. `wordpress_backup.zip`, from the ~/ home folder on the simulation computer to your normal computer.

+1. Open a MATE Terminal on your normal computer. `Ctrl-Alt-t`

+2.  ```
+    ian@hp:~$ scp cmrailtr@192.168.1.101:wordpress_backup.zip wordpress_backup.zip
+    cmrailtr@192.168.1.101's password:
+    ian@hp:~$ ls wordpress_backup.zip
+    wordpress_backup.zip
+    ```
+3. The `wordpress_backup.zip` has not been copied from the simulation computer to the normal computer.
+This is one way to move backups off-site of the web-site hosting computers.

 ### Install Apache, MariaDB, PHP
 ```